jadenmecham/drone-hive/1 - Software Setup/SoftwareSetup.md

 # Setup the Drone's Onboard Computer
 Follow the same instructions as above to isntall Ubuntu, ROS1, and the required dependencies.

+## Tips
+1. On scarab, when launching vrpn_mavros, I got an error that said it was crashing because of the odom plugin.
+I went to the pluginlist.yaml file and blacklisted it.
+It works now?